IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/portfolio-optimization/index-locked.md

               dtype='datetime64[ns, UTC]', name='Open time', length=744, freq=None)
 ```

-1. The first number select a range, and the second number (either 0 or 1) selects the bound (left or right)
+1. The first number (either 0 or 1) selects the bound (left or right), and the second number a range

 !!! important
     The right bound (second column) is always excluding, thus you shouldn't use it for indexing